kizunanocoin/docs/docs/commands/command-line-interface.md

 ## Launch options
-When initially starting the nano_node or nano_wallet as a service the following launch options are available.
+When initially starting the kizunano_node or kizunano_wallet as a service the following launch options are available.

 !!! note "Intended for developer use"
 	These options are only for developer use so please understand the impacts before use.